Sakubva High School

 Sakubva High School is a day school located within Sakubva high density township in Mutare, Zimbabwe.
 Formerly Sakubva Secondary School but now called Sakubva High School (alias Dangwe), it is also referred to as Sakubva 1 High School.
-It is the oldest secondary school in Sakubva township.
+The school is the oldest secondary school in Sakubva township.
 It produced a number of prominent students from the township.
-Students typically walk to school, in some instances students walk long distances to school.
+Students typically walk to the school.

 History

 Since its establishment the school has a history of academic excellence and producing outstanding members of the society, producing the best academic results in Mutare urban.
 The school enrolled its first A' level (form 5) students in 1988.
 It is one of the best A' level schools in the province, a standard which has been maintained until today.
 Year after year Sakubva High School remains the best day school in the province.

 Location

 The school coordinates are 18° 59' 57.15" S, 32° 37' 45.55" E and is at 1057m elevation.
 It is located next to Mutare airport on the south western side of Sakubva high density township.
 The school shares its south-eastern boundary with Mutare Teachers College.
 Access to the school is through a road off Chimanimani road (A9).